ERGO-Code/HiGHS/README.md

 -----------

 HiGHS uses CMake as build system.
-First setup a build directory and call CMake as follows
+First setup a build folder and call CMake as follows

     mkdir build
     cd build